lean-dojo/LeanDojo/docs/source/developer-guide.rst

 Developer Guide
 ===============

-This page includes information that are **hidden from most users but useful if you want to contribute to LeanDojo**.
+This page includes information that is **hidden from most users but useful if you want to contribute to LeanDojo**.
 It requires additional dependencies installed via :code:`pip install "lean-dojo[all]"`.